ml7943/deep-learning-challenge/README.md

 - **Exploring Different Model Types:**
   - Trying alternative machine learning models (e.g., random forests, gradient boosting) may yield different results and potentially better performance for this classification problem.

+- **Model choice**
+- The selection of a neural network model stems from its exceptional ability to manage complex relationships within data that aren't linearly separable.
+Neural networks, particularly deep learning architectures, excel in capturing intricate patterns and representations, making them well-suited for tasks involving non-linearities and large volumes of data.
+Their hierarchical structure enables them to learn intricate features from raw data, which is advantageous in various domains such as image recognition, natural language processing, and speech recognition.
+- However, despite their strengths, alternative models like decision trees, random forests, and support vector machines (SVMs) possess distinct advantages in certain scenarios.
+Decision trees are easily interpretable and suitable for exploring non-linear relationships in smaller datasets.
+Random forests, an ensemble of decision trees, can handle high-dimensional data and mitigate overfitting issues while maintaining interpretability to some extent.
+SVMs are effective in high-dimensional spaces, offering robustness against overfitting and can be powerful when dealing with structured data.
 ---

 **Author:** `Mu Li`